Natural Bridges National Monument

 The amazing force of water has cut three spectacular natural bridges in White Canyon at Natural Bridges National Monument, located 42 miles west of Blanding or 47 miles north of Mexican Hat.
 These stunning rock bridges have Hopi Indian names: delicate Owachomo means ‘rock mounds', massive Kachina means ‘dancer', while Sipapu, the second largest natural bridge in the state, means ‘place of emergence'.
 A nine-mile scenic drive has overlooks of the bridges, canyons and a touch of history with ancient Puebloan ruins.
 Moderate to difficult trails, some with metal stairs, lead down to each bridge.
 A longer trail follows the stream bed beneath all three bridges.

-There are few facilities at Natural Bridges and no services at all; a small fee is charged to enter.
-At the visitor center (open 8 a.m. to 5 p.m.
+Visitor Center - (Open 8 a.m. to 5 p.m.
 Oct through Mar and 8 a.m. to 6 p.m.
-Apr through Sept) you will find nice interpretive displays to introduce the area and describe the attractions of Bridge View Drive.
+Apr. through Sept.) you will find nice interpretive displays to introduce the area and describe the attractions of Bridge View Drive.
 An attractive (but spartan) 13-site campground here has no water, but campers can fetch up to five gallons per day from the visitor center.
 It has the only drinking water within the monument, so fill your water bottles here.
 It is also requested that you leave trailers here rather than pull them along the Bridge View Drive.

 Natural Bridges National Monument